Candidate Incentive Distributions: How voting methods shape electoral incentives: Related Work

-Prior work that uses computer simulations to study the electoral incentives of candidates includes Merrill and Adams \cite{plurality_centrifugal_incentives} and Atsusaka and Landsman \cite{atsusaka_landsman}.
-Merrill and Adams use a partisan voter model to find that, under Plurality, candidates are often incentived to take more extreme positions in order to appeal more to their core base of support, but do not study the incentives under other voting methods.
-Atsusaka and Landsman use a two-dimensional model with three factions, where each faction has both a moderate and an extremist party, to analyze the differing incentives under IRV.
-They consider three possibilities: Plurality (FPTP), IRV where parties/candidates try to win both first- and second-choice support, and IRV where parties and candidates try to win first-, second-, and third-place support.
+Prior work employing computer simulations to study electoral incentives has used candidate positioning models to assess the centripetal or centrifugal effects of voting methods. \citet{plurality_centrifugal_incentives} use a partisan voter model to find that, under Plurality, candidates are often incentivized to take more extreme positions to appeal more to their core base of support, but do not study the incentives under other voting methods. \citet{atsusaka_landsman} use a two-dimensional model with three factions, where each faction has both a moderate and an extremist party, to analyze the differing incentives under IRV.
+They consider three possibilities: Plurality (FPTP), IRV where parties/candidates try to win both first- and second-choice support, and IRV where parties and candidates try to win first-, second-, and third-choice support.
 They find that ``switching from FPTP to RCV {[}IRV{]} makes a large difference only when parties are incentivized to maximize not only their second-choice probabilities but also their third-choice probabilities''.
-However, they do not evaluate how valuable this second- and third-place support is to candidates, so their model, by itself, does not yield a clear answer as to whether IRV and Plurality yield substantially different incentives.
+However, they do not evaluate how valuable this second- and third-place support is to candidates, so their model, by itself, does not yield a clear answer as to whether IRV and Plurality yield substantially different incentives. \citet{robinette2023implications} uses a one-dimensional voter model and trains a neural network to predict how likely candidates are to win at different ideological positions, based on the positions of other candidates.
+He finds that ideologically strategic candidates will avoid the exact center of public opinion under IRV, but will converge to it under Condorcet methods.